Passive Fire Protection Overview

 Structural frames that are constructed from steel require a fire protection rating as prescribed by Building Regulations Part B. This is achieved primarily through board encasements or thin film intumescent paints.
 The board systems are usually applied in a boxed formation tight to the structural steel.
 The intumescent paint film thickness varies with the material, function and size of the steel section.
 The board systems supplied in various thicknesses which provides the fire resistance and maintains the structural integrity of the steelwork.
 The board systems are able to receive plaster finishes where required as part of the building's design.

-Aran Services are proud to me members of the Association for Specialists Fire Protection (ASFP).
+Aran Fire Protection Limited are proud to be members of the Association for Specialists Fire Protection (ASFP).
 The ASFP is dedicated to the protection of life, property and the environment, the Association strives to raise awareness of the important role of passive fire protection throughout the life of a building, from design and construction to ongoing maintenance.

 If you would like further information regarding our fire protection services or to arrange a survey please contact us.